gaurav-11018/solidity_basics/README.md

 # solidity_basics
-Umm...new into Etherium programming? here are few very basic programs coded in solidity, u can refer and learn. thats all for now....
+Umm...new into Etherium programming? here are few very basic programs coded in solidity,tests are in ython(brownie) u can refer and learn. thats all for now.... peace;)